fleschutz/bulletproof-backups/docs/3-2-1_rule.md

 How Does the 3-2-1 Rule Work?
 -----------------------------
-Let’s say you took a picture of the Eiffel tower in Paris years ago — that file is called “`Eiffel_tower.jpg`” and it lives on your computer at home.
+Let’s say you took a picture of the Eiffel tower in Paris some time ago — that file is called “`IMG_20260101_163000.jpg`” and it lives on your smartphone.
 That’s the first “copy” of your data.

-You also have an external hard drive at home, used to back up your PC's data.
-That external hard drive will back up `Eiffel_tower.jpg` as part of its backup process.
+In the meantime you have copied that file to your PC into the 'Pictures' folder.
 That’s the second copy on a different device or medium.

-Additionally, you also have a [cloud backup solution](https://www.backblaze.com/cloud-backup).
-The online backup continuously scans your computer and uploads your data to the cloud. `Eiffel_tower.jpg` is included in this upload, becoming the third copy of your data.
+You also have an external hard drive at home, used to back up your PC's data.
+That external hard drive will back up the file as part of its backup process.
+That’s the third copy on a different device or medium.

 The Easiest 3-2-1 Backup
 ------------------------
-If you back up your home computer to an external hard drive and back both of those devices up to the cloud using something like [Backblaze Computer Backup](https://www.backblaze.com/cloud-backup), congratulations: You have achieved a 3-2-1 backup.
+If you back up your home computer to an external hard drive and back both of those devices up to the cloud, congratulations: You have achieved a 3-2-1 backup.

 - You have **three** copies of your data: One on your computer, one on your hard drive, and one in the cloud.
 - You store your data on **two** different devices: Your computer and your external hard drive.
 (Technically, three devices, since your data is also stored in the cloud).